-“Strangers” and “foreigners” refer to anybody who was from another ethnic group but had chosen to live with the Jews in Israel — no matter what category they might represent in today’s terms
+“Strangers” and “foreigners” refer to anybody who lived among the Jews but was from another ethnic group — no matter what category they might represent in today’s terms.

 We use many different terms today for what the Bible calls strangers, foreigners, and sojourners.
 Here are a few:

-- Migrants — those who have chosen to leave their home country, mainly to escape poverty.
-These people are making a permanent move and would not return unless conditions improved significantly.
+- Migrants — those who have chosen to leave their home country, mainly to overcome poverty.
+Migrants are making a permanent move to reunite with family or improve their conditions by pursuing work or education opportunities and would not return to their home country unless conditions improved significantly.

-- Stateless persons — those who are not a citizen under the laws of any country.
-People can become stateless in many ways, such as when a country ceases to exist or when a country adopts discriminatory laws that do not recognize certain ethnic groups within its borders.
+- Stateless people — those who are not citizens under the laws of any country.
+A person can experience statelessness when a country ceases to exist or when a country adopts discriminatory laws that do not recognize certain ethnic groups within its borders.

-There are principles in God’s Word about how his people are to treat strangers or foreigners.
+There are principles in God’s Word about how His people are to treat strangers, foreigners, and sojourners.

-Middle Eastern cultures are famous for their hospitality.
-For example, Abraham invited the angelic visitors into his tent and provided a lavish meal for them (Genesis 18:1-15).
-Even so, strangers among the different tribal groups were looked at with suspicion, often conned or taken advantage of and, not treated well, especially if they were poor.
-God’s instructions in the Old Testament were countercultural.
+Middle Eastern cultures have always been famous for their hospitality.
+For example, Abraham invited the angelic visitors into his tent and provided a lavish meal for them (Genesis 18:1–8).
+Even so, strangers among the different tribal groups were looked at with suspicion, often conned or taken advantage of, and generally mistreated, especially if they were poor.
+Against this cultural backdrop, God’s directives in the Old Testament are counter-cultural.

-Jesus follows the Old Testament pattern and takes it a step further by saying that how we treat strangers indicates whether we are his followers.
-We are to invite the stranger in if we are his disciples.
+Jesus builds upon the Old Testament precedent and takes it a step further by emphasizing that how we treat strangers indicates whether we are His followers.
+As His disciples, we are to invite the stranger in.

 Foreigners or refugees are not to be oppressed.

-This is the basic rule of thumb: Don’t burden foreigners.
-Notice that the Scripture gives Israel a reason why — because they knew how it felt to be a foreigner.
-Israelites were to call on their empathy for refugees because they had been treated cruelly as refugees who were made into slaves in Egypt.
-They weren’t to cheat them or take advantage of them in any way.
+The principle here is clear: Honor the dignity and humanity of foreigners.
+Notice that the Scripture gives Israel a reason why: because they knew how it felt to be foreigners.
+Israelites were to call on their empathy for refugees because they had been treated cruelly as refugees when they were made into slaves in Egypt.
+They were instructed not to cheat foreigners or take advantage of them in any way.

-Most Christians are aware of Jesus’ instruction to “love your neighbor as yourself,” but may not be as familiar with the law of Moses that has the same instruction for treating foreigners.
-The instruction to treat them as “native-born” would have been shocking to people in Moses’ day.
+Most Christians know Jesus’ instruction to “love your neighbor as yourself” but may not be aware that Mosaic Law has the same instruction for how to treat foreigners.
+The command to treat them as “native-born” would have been shocking to people in Moses’ day.

 God has set a high standard for treating those who are foreigners.
 His people are to love them like we love ourselves and to treat them as citizens.
 And the reason given?
-Because God — the “I am” — commanded us to.
+Because God — the “I Am” — commands it.

 Make foreigners part of the community.

-Miscellaneous instructions in the Law made sure foreigners were included in the Jewish community.
+Miscellaneous instructions in the Law of Moses — the first five books of the Bible — made sure foreigners were included in the Jewish community.
 They included provisions for them to be treated equally under the law and to be included in festivals and celebrations of the community.

-- Cities of refuge were available to Israelites and foreigners in cases of accidental murder (Numbers 35:15).
+- Cities of refuge were available to Israelites and foreigners in cases of accidental killing (Numbers 35:15).

 - Foreigners were to be included in festivals and celebrations mandated in the Law (Deuteronomy 16:14; 26:11).

-- Some of the tithe collected by the priests was to be used to not only feed them and their families, but also to help provide food for foreigners, widows, and orphans (Deuteronomy 14:28–29).
+- Some of the tithes collected by the priests were to be used to not only feed them and their families, but also to help provide food for foreigners, widows, and orphans (Deuteronomy 14:28–29).

-- Also, farmers were instructed to leave the gleanings of their fields for the poor and the foreigner (Leviticus 23:22).
-And to treat the stranger as you would the poor among the Israelites (Leviticus 25:35).
+- Farmers were instructed to leave the gleanings of their fields for the poor and the foreigner (Leviticus 23:22).

-In this passage and a few others (Romans 12:13; 1 Peter 4:9; 3 John 1:5–8), hospitality is held up as a mark of those who follow Jesus.
-The church was to support one another, including strangers who came to worship with them.
+In this passage and a few others (Romans 12:13; 1 Peter 4:9; 3 John 1:5–8), the habit of showing hospitality is highlighted as a characteristic of those who follow Jesus.
+The church is to support one another, including strangers who come to worship.
 This became especially important once the Jews were forced from Jerusalem and Palestine in 70 A.D. by the Romans.
-Then and now the church should be a welcoming community.
+Then and now, the church should be a welcoming community to all.

-Think of how graciously God treats us, the foreigners living on his world.
-His kindness to us can guide our thoughts and actions towards those living as strangers among us.
+Think of how graciously God treats us, the foreigners living in His world.
+His kindness to us can guide our thoughts and actions toward those living as strangers among us.

 All believers in Jesus Christ belong to the kingdom of God.

-This verse follows the great passage that lays out how we have been saved by faith in Jesus (2:8–10).
-In it, the terms “foreigners” and “strangers” are used as metaphors for our condition before our faith in Jesus Christ.
-Before we believed, we were outside the covenant and considered foreigners or strangers of God’s kingdom (2:11–13).
-But because of our faith in him, we are now part of God’s community — strangers who have been welcomed in.
+This verse follows the great passage in Ephesians that lays out how we have been saved by grace through faith in Jesus (2:8–10).
+The terms “foreigners” and “strangers” are used here as metaphors for our condition before our faith in Jesus Christ.
+Before we believed, we were outside the covenant and considered foreigners or strangers in God’s kingdom (2:11–13).
+But because of our faith in Him, we are now part of God’s community — strangers who have been welcomed in.